Forced conversions of Muslims in Spain: Conversion process

-In the mid late of the fifteenth century, Spain was split between two realms: Crown of Castile and the smaller Crown of Aragon.
-The marriage between King Ferdinand II of Aragon and Queen Isabella I of Castile united the two crowns, and ultimately their grandson Charles would inherit both crowns (as Charles I of Spain, but better known as Charles V, per his regnal number as Holy Roman Emperor).
+In the mid late of the fifteenth century, Spain was split between two realms: the Crown of Castile and the smaller Crown of Aragon.
+The marriage between King Ferdinand II of Aragon and Queen Isabella I of Castile united the two crowns, and ultimately their grandson Charles I inherited both crowns.
 Despite the union, the lands of the two crowns functioned very differently, with disparate laws, ruling priorities, and treatment of Muslims.
 There were also Muslims living in the Kingdom of Navarre, which was initially independent but was annexed by Castile in 1515.
 Forced conversion varied in timeline by ruling body: it was enacted by the Crown of Castile in 1500–1502, in Navarre in 1515–1516, and by the Crown of Aragon in 1523–1526.